-This qualification is designed to prepare you for undertaking case management, teaching the skills involved in managing, co-ordinating and delivering of person-centred services to individuals.
+This qualification prepares you for undertaking case management, teaching the skills involved in managing, co-ordinating and delivering of person-centred services to individuals.

 About the Course: